madsbuch/blog/_posts/2015-12-20-100-days-of-fibonacci-day-5-spreadsheet.md

 This is an article in a series of articles.
 An overview of the entire project can be found [here](/blog/100-days-of-fibonacci-overview/).

-Over the course of this project small intermedios will occur.
+Over the course of this project, small intermedios will occur.
 Today is one of these.
 The past days I implemented Fibonacci in what is considered "tradition" programming languages.
 They have a formal syntax based on a grammar and an alphabet.

 Today I am presenting Fibonacci through a tool that many people use on a daily basis.
-Also people who does not come out of a computer science / engineering world.
+Also, people who do not come out of a computer science / engineering world.

 # Day 5 - Spreadsheet